PascaleCourseraCourses/CUDAatScaleForTheEnterpriseCourseProjectTemplate/README.md

 ./bin/cnn_mnist.exe -d data/ -i 0 -w 500 -h 500
 ```

+Use `-w` and `-h` flags to determine the width and height of the resized image.
+Use `-i` flag to determine the index of an image to process among images in directory specified by flag `-d`.

 ## Cleaning Up
 To clean up the compiled binaries and other generated files, run: